Samples of Raku Pottery by Luke Metz

 A lid is used to seal the container and the “smoking” or reduction process begins.
 During this time the oxygen is depleted (reduced) which alters the chemistry of the glazes and the carbon atoms bond with the clay giving the rich blacks characteristic of raku ware.
 The amount of carbonization can be modified by controlled re-introduction of oxygen during the smoking – This is referred to as re-oxidation

-There are many factors that can affect the outcome of a raku firing.
+There are many factors that can affect the outcome of this type of firing.
 I could easily fill this page with a partial list.
 These factors or variables can be combined in countless ways.
 Some of the factors are more controllable than others.
 Some glazes are more predictable than others.
 The results of this type of firing is always a surprise.
 Often the pleasant surprises are hard if not impossible to reproduce.
 For me raku is dancing with fire – even with precise choreography, the dance is new each time.

-Raku pottery lends itself to many styles.
+This type of firing lends itself to many styles.
 It can be elegant, earthy, unexpected or dazzling (to name a few).

 Exploration is the name of the game.
 Sometimes the results are astounding and sometimes they are deeply disappointing – this is part of the mystique of raku firing.
 Each firing becomes a learning experience.